QubesOS/qubes-doc/user/managing-os/fedora/fedora-upgrade.md

 # Upgrading Fedora TemplateVMs

-[Should I upgrade using a fresh installation or an in-place upgrade?][Upgrading Fedora TemplateVMs]

 This page provides instructions for performing an in-place upgrade of an installed [Fedora TemplateVM].
-If you wish to install a new, unmodified Fedora TemplateVM instead of upgrading a template that is already installed in your system, please see the [Fedora TemplateVM] page instead.
+If you wish to install a new, unmodified Fedora TemplateVM instead of upgrading a template that is already installed in your system, please see the [Fedora TemplateVM] page instead. ([Learn more about the two options.][Fedora TemplateVM Upgrade])

 ## Summary instructions for standard Fedora TemplateVMs